 email@example.com | 717-361-1179

 Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in educational programs and activities operated by recipients of federal financial assistance.
 Sex discrimination includes all forms of sexual and gender-based harassment, sexual misconduct, sexual violence, sexual assault, domestic violence, dating violence, and stalking by students, employees or third parties against employees, students, or third parties.
 Elizabethtown College has developed policies to reaffirm individual rights and responsibilities and to provide recourse for those individuals whose rights have been violated.
-These policies serves as a measure for Elizabethtown College to determine, if behaviors violate community values.
+These policies serve as a measure for Elizabethtown College to determine, if behaviors violate community values.
 They also should serve as a guide for expectations for sexual communication, sexual responsibility and sexual respect.

 Elizabethtown College takes seriously violations of the Policy Regarding Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Stalking, Dating Violence and Domestic Violence.
 Any person found in violation of this Policy will be subject to discipline, up to and including termination if they are an employee, and/or expulsion if they are a student.
 Reports alleging a violation of this Policy by faculty or staff will be handled consistent with procedures outlined in respective employee handbooks.